This dish of pureed cauliflower and cabbage with Parmesan is a delicious low-carb version of the famous Irish dish called Colcannon!

 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

-This post is dedicated to a blog event marking World Autism Awareness Day, sponsored by Neil from At My Table, who has an autistic daughter.
-I decided to post early so my entry is up for the actual day of April 2 in Australia, where Neil is.
-The idea is to create a dish that’s all one color to symbolize the sometimes challenging food preferences of autistic kids.
+This recipe was originally created for a blog event marking World Autism Awareness Day, sponsored by Neil from At My Table, who has an autistic daughter.
+The idea was to create a dish that’s all one color to symbolize the sometimes challenging food preferences of autistic kids.
 Besides having a great fondness for Neil, I have a sister, a niece, and a blogging friend who work with autistic kids, so it’s a cause I feel connected to.
-World Autism Awareness Day kicks off Autism Awareness Month, where organizations around the world work to raise money and increase awareness about Autism.
+The recipe was first posted in 2010 and last updated in 2022.